 Adherence to schedule and the quality/completion of documents (e.g., raw data, certificates, and reports)

-If the Supplier continues to comply with the above requirements, it remains a qualified Supplier and the <SuppliersList> is updated with the date of requalification.
+If the Supplier continues to comply with the above requirements, it remains a qualified Supplier and the {{ SuppliersList }} is updated with the date of requalification.

 If the requalification assessment was not successful or if quality issues occur before the requalification process, Quality Organization contacts the Supplier to discuss the issues and possible corrective and preventive measures.
 Depending on the results of the requalification or other Events, Quality Organization may increase the Audit frequency for the Supplier or define other subsequent actions or controls.